-Did you receive any of these types of income with tax deducted between 1 April 2016 and 31 March 2017?
+Did you receive any of these types of income with tax deducted between 1 April 2018 and 31 March 2019?

-- salary or wages - a student allowance - any income-tested benefit unemployment or sickness, transitional retirement, independent youth, domestic purposes, widow's, invalid's or emergency - accident compensation payments related to earnings - New Zealand Superannuation (NZ Super) either income-tested or non-income tested, or a veteran's pension - other pensions, annuities or superannuation (read "Pensions" on page 14) - shareholder-employee salary.
+- salary or wages - a student allowance - any income-tested benefit unemployment or sickness, transitional retirement, independent youth, domestic purposes, widow's, invalid's or emergency - accident compensation payments related to earnings - New Zealand Superannuation (NZ Super) either income-tested or non-income tested, or a veteran's pension - other pensions, annuities or superannuation (read "Pensions" on page 14) - free or discounted shares received under an employee share scheme (previously known as a share purchase agreement).
+Note: it is up to your employer whether they deduct tax on these or not - shareholder-employee salary.

-If you received this type of income with tax deducted, you need to copy the totals from your SOE to Question 11A.
+If you received any of these types of income with tax deducted, you need to copy the totals from your SOI to Question 11A if they don't already show on your return.